-Any proposals should be submitted using our submission form.
-You are strongly encouraged to contact us for any questions coming along in the process of composing your proposal for 2025.
-Deadline for submission is 31 January 2024.
+Scientists who are interested in organizing a Scientific Program or Topical Workshop are invited to submit a proposal Submission and Dates: Any proposals should be submitted using our submission form.
+You are strongly encouraged to contact us for any questions coming along in the process of composing your proposal for 2027.
+Deadline for submission is 1 February 2026.

-External organizers are expected to stay in Mainz for a significant portion of their MITP event.
+External Organizers are expected to stay in Mainz for a significant portion of their MITP event.
 There should always be at least two of the organizers present.
 Events at MITP can be organized by groups of up to four external scientists.
 Kindly bear in mind that the selection committee values diversity also among the team of organizers.

-You may also contact colleagues from Mainz to act as additional local organizers for the event proposed.
+Local Organizers: You may also contact colleagues from Mainz to act as additional local organizers for the event proposed.

-A proposal for a Scientific Program or Topical Workshop should contain:
+Structure of the Proposal: A proposal for a Scientific Program or Topical Workshop should contain:

 • Scientific motivation including arguments on the timeliness of the field and the expected impact of the program / workshop (2-3 pages)